sille14/fluxTrack_InternetTechnology_BIT_Project/README.md

 ### Known Limitations

-- **No persistent database in the demo deployment.** The application runs on H2 in-memory, so all data resets on restart.
-A PostgreSQL production profile (`application-prod.properties`) is wired and ready, but the demo intentionally uses H2 as recommended by the assessment for ease of evaluation.
+- **H2 in local development.** The default dev profile uses an in-memory H2 database that resets on every restart.
+The production deployment on Render uses PostgreSQL with persistent data.
+The PostgreSQL prod profile is activated via environment variables and is not the default to keep local setup frictionless.
 - **No Shopify integration.** The Requirements Engineering paper specifies bidirectional stock sync with Shopify (UC 202–205).
 This was descoped for the IT project because the Shopify API requires a paid developer store and OAuth credentials that would expire before grading.
 The architecture (service layer, REST endpoints) is designed so that a Shopify sync service could be added without changing existing code.
 - **No email notifications.** UC 107 mentions email alerts when a ticket state changes.
 The current implementation uses an in-app notification bell instead, which fulfils the same user need without requiring an SMTP server or third-party email service.
 - **Password recovery is not implemented.** The "Forgot password?" link on the login page shows a notice directing the user to contact their administrator.
 A real implementation would require email infrastructure.